axe MCP Server

 This data is used exclusively to generate remediation guidance and is not stored long-term in Deque databases.

-The analyze tool does not send any data to Deque servers beyond API key validation requests.
+The analyze tool does not send any data to Deque servers beyond authentication requests (validating your API key or OAuth 2.0 access token).

 What level of access does the AI agent need to function?